 Nominating Criteria: Nominations may be made for an International Dark Sky Place which has been established for at least 3 years and must describe the achievements made by the Place.

 Submissions may be made online by following the links above.
 Please be prepared to submit your personal contact information along with the nominee’s current phone number, email and mailing address and the nomination criteria specific to each award.
-With exception to the Lighting Design and Technological Innovation Award, self-nominations will not be accepted.
+With exception to the Lighting Design and Technological Innovation Award and the Dark Sky Place of the Year Award, self-nominations will not be accepted.
 Members of the board of directors and IDA staff are not eligible to receive IDA awards.

 Nominations are accepted through June 30, 2020.